Iran executes opposition figure Ruhollah Zam - RFI

 Tehran (AFP)

-Iran on Saturday executed Ruhollah Zam, a former opposition figure who had lived in exile in France and was implicated in anti-government protests, state television said.
+Iran authorities on Saturday executed Ruhollah Zam, a former opposition figure who had lived in exile in France and was implicated in anti-government protests, days after his sentence was upheld.

+London-based human rights group Amnesty International, in a statement after his verdict was confirmed, described Zam as a "journalist and dissident".

+It said the confirmation marked "a shocking escalation in the use of the death penalty as a weapon of repression".

-Iran's Revolutionary Guards announced the arrest of Zam in October last year, claiming he was "directed by France's intelligence service."
+Iran's Revolutionary Guards announced the arrest of Zam in October 2019, claiming he had been "directed by France's intelligence service".

 Zam was charged with "corruption on earth" -- one of the most serious offences under Iranian law -- and sentenced to death in June.